 The sacrifice they’ve made helps improve the quality of life for their families and the economy of their home countries.
 That’s why we work every day to help them get more money home.

-Other reasons remittances get sent overseas are business-related, including for paying employees or invoices with company partners in other countries.
+Other reasons for sending money sent overseas are business-related.
+These include paying employees or invoices with partners in other countries.

-If you’re planning to or are currently sending money abroad, you may come across different terms and phrases related to remittances around the internet.
+If you’re planning to send money abroad, you may come across different terms related to remittances.

-A remittance advice is a document or letter that a customer sends to a supplier stating that their invoice has been paid, typically included with the payment.
+This is a document that a customer sends to a supplier stating their invoice has been paid.
+It’s typically included with the payment.

-A remittance advice is generally designed for business transactions instead of personal ones, and while it’s a nice courtesy, it’s not necessary.
+A remittance advice is designed for business transactions instead of personal ones.
+While it’s a nice courtesy, it’s not necessary.

 Also called the remit or remit-to address, this is the address of the person or company receiving the money you’re sending.

-Check with the recipient to get the right address before you submit the transfer request to avoid delays in the transaction.
+Check with the recipient to get the right address before you submit the transfer request.
+This helps to avoid delays in the transaction.

-This term is for the time it takes for a payment you’re sending or receiving to process.
+The “float” is the time it takes for a payment to process.

-If you send a wire transfer that takes 7-10 business days, for instance, that amount of time it takes to deposit the money into the recipient’s account is the remittance float.
+If you send a wire transfer that takes 7-10 business days, for instance, the amount of time it takes to deposit the money into the recipient’s account is the remittance float.

 How do remittances affect the global economy?

-In some cases, the number of remittances coming into a developing country may actually comprise a large portion of the country’s gross domestic product (GDP).
-In 2015, remittances accounted for roughly 10 percent of the Philippines’ and Guatemala’s economy, and around 7 percent of Vietnam’s economy.
+What’s more, money sent by overseas workers may comprise a large portion of a country’s gross domestic product (GDP).
+In 2015, these funds accounted for roughly 10 percent of the Philippines’ and Guatemala’s economy, and around 7 percent of Vietnam’s economy.

 In 2016 alone, an estimated $574 billion (USD) was sent abroad in remittances.
 Included in this figure is $136 billion sent from the United States to a wide variety of countries.